 Patients with depression may have poor problem-solving skills that prevent them from compensating for vision deficits.
 This is best treated with problem-solving interventions that enable AMD patients to optimally deal with challenges related to their visual problems.
 With the right support, training and adaptive devices, people with AMD can continue to work, engage in sports and hobbies.
 Some can continue to drive.

-Dr. Mark Rinkov and our caring staff will do everything to help you or a loved one regain independence and consequently improve emotional and mental health.
+Dr. Cursaro and our caring staff will do everything to help you or a loved one regain independence and consequently improve emotional and mental health.

 What Can YOU Do?